-10 Job Search Tips to Help You Find Your Best Opportunity in 2018
+10 Job Search Tips to Help You Find Your Best Opportunity Every Time

-To that end, this week, in partnership with Skillshare, Glassdoor will offer a new online course called How to Get a Job: A Step-by-Step Guide.
-The company has has come up with a series of strategies to help make the job hunt process as productive and successful as possible.
+The company developed a series of strategies to help make the job hunt process as productive and successful as possible.
 Check out the top 10 tips below.

 Don’t just focus on the job title.